TariqAHassan/alsek/docs/guided_tour.md

 ### Namespaces

-Backends store all of their data in a predefined 'namespace'.
+Backends store all of their data in a predefined _namespace_.
 This is simply a prefix that will be prepended to all "keys" (names) the backend writes to storage.